-As per the eligibility criteria of UPSC IAS 2020 exam, a candidate must have attained 21 years of age.
-Also, he/she must not have attained 32 years of age as on August 1, 2020.
-However, there are various age relaxations given to the candidates belonging to the reserved category.
-The table below contains the relaxation in age as per the category.
+As mentioned in the IAS 2021 eligibility criteria, a candidate must be between 21 to 32 years of age as on August 1, 2021.
+UPSC also provides age relaxations to candidates belonging to reserved category.
+From the following table, candidates can check the relaxation policy as per the category.

-Ex-servicemen including Commissioned Officers and ECOs/SSCOs who will render at least five years Military Service as on August 1, 2020 and have been released
+Ex-servicemen including Commissioned Officers (CO) and ECOs/SSCOs who will render at least five years Military Service as on August 1, 2021, and have been released

 In the following cases:

 deaf and hard of hearing

 locomotor disability including acid attack, cerebral palsy, leprosy cured, dwarfism

 intellectual disability, autism, specific learning disability and mental illness

 Candidates ordinarily domiciled in the State of Jammu & Kashmir from January 1, 1981, to December 31, 1989.

 As per the education qualification for IAS, Candidates must hold a graduation degree in any discipline from a reputed university.

 Candidates who are awaiting their final result of the graduation can also apply as per IAS 2021 eligibility criteria.